4 Online Colleges with Online Degrees in Library Science

 What field of Library Science makes the most money?

-Library public relations managers and library managers typically make an average wage of more than $30 per hour, according to Indeed.
-But other librarian jobs pay more than $20 per hour, which is decent compared to other occupations.
+Library public relations managers and library managers typically make an average wage of $69,953 per year, according to Indeed.
 Several things outside your work title may influence your income.

 Major urban cities and towns typically pay more for librarian roles to make up for the greater expense of living there.
 Enrolling in professional development courses or pursuing an advanced degree can increase your earning potential.